-Mealthy CrispLid will turn your pressure cooker into an air fryer too!
+Mealthy CrispLid will let you have a pressure cooker air fryer all in the same pot!
 Use your Instant Pot, Crock Pot Express or Mealthy and try it!
-Here’s my review.
+Here’s my CrispLid review.

 Before I shared what it looked like and what it comes with I needed to test it out first.
 I never share anything unless I’m truly in love with it.

 I made air fryer pork chops AND what we will call a rotisserie Crisp Lid chicken too (recipe below) and both came out great.
 SO I decided to share my Mealthy CrispLid review with you here today.